 How much do you need to save?

-The ultimate savings account should cover at least 3 – 6 months worth of expenses.
-When you are starting out, that number may seem completely out of reach.
-That is why it is good to set your first goal to save $1,000.
+When you are starting out, that number may seem entirely out of reach.
+That is why it is good to set your first goal to save $1,000 – $1,500.

 By having at least $1,000 saved, you have a resource to cover unexpected expenses, such as car repairs.
 Your savings prevents you from having to rack up more debt and can help you more quickly reach your financial goals.